skonieczny/jsmro/README.md

 Returns new class that inherits from 'baseClasses' and is constructed with constructor function.

 To instantiate class use `new` keyword on class: `o = new C(args...);`.
-At first constructor function is invoked on classes bottom-up to construct the object.
+At first constructor functions are invoked on classes bottom-up to construct the object.
 When object is fully constructed and it has `__init__` method, it is called with initial arguments.

 Use `__init__` method to initialize your object using MRO.